soma00333/profile/docs/work_experience/enechain.md

     </tr>
     <tr>
       <td><strong>Solution</strong></td>
-      <td>I set up the CLI client to only trigger a CI pipeline.
+      <td>To solve this, I set up the CLI client to only trigger a CI pipeline.
 The main generation logic stayed in the CI environment.
 This made sure it was always up-to-date.</td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>